shmilee/T450-Hackintosh/README.rst

 WLAN: Intel 7265

-Specifically, this is only the history and notes of my Yosemite installation.
+Specifically, this is only the history and notes of my Hackintosh installation.
 Here is my gpt disk partition table:

 =========  ========= ========= =========  ==== ====================